-One of the first actions a user will perform with a fresh Sarus installation is getting some container images on the system.
-This is usually accomplished by retrieving the images from a remote cloud registry (e.g. Docker Hub) using the sarus pull command.
+One of the first actions a user will perform with a fresh Sarus installation is getting some container images in a form readily usable by the program.
+This is accomplished by either:

+- retrieving images from a remote registry (e.g. Docker Hub) using the sarus pull command; - loading images from local tar archives using the sarus load command.